You've asked, we've answered.

 Have you worked with my university before?

-We have worked with students and faculty from universities across Canada and abroad—check out the list below or view these schools on our interactive map.
+We have worked with students and faculty from over 70 universities in 14 countries—check out the list below or view these schools on our interactive map.
 If you are a graduate student and you don't see your school's name, all we need to get started is a copy of your program guidelines.
-Note that some programs have strict rules for editing of student work; if you are unsure if editing is allowed, confirm with your supervisor.
+Note that some programs have strict rules for editing of student work; if you are unsure whether editing is allowed, confirm with your supervisor.

 Adler University (Vancouver, BC)